MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/set-up-custom-homepage-for-your-mct-instance.md

         :::image type="content" source="../../media/image(462).png" alt-text="Default index file":::
     4. Copy all the files for the Custom home page.
     5. Home page should be named as ‘index.html’.
-    6. Edit ‘index.html’ and replace all CTA links (e.g. ‘Registration’) with MCT sign in Link.
-You can get MCT sign link by hovering over ‘SignIn’ in MCT website.
+    6. Edit ‘index.html’ and replace all CTA links (e.g. ‘Registration’) with CT sign in Link.
+You can get CT sign link by hovering over ‘SignIn’ in CT website.
 Please refer below screenshot.
-The MCT login URL must be in the following format: https://<**AzurewebistesORfdBaseURL**>/home/defaultsignin?whr=uri%3aPhoneAuth&referrer=basedomain.
+The CT login URL must be in the following format: https://<**AzurewebistesORfdBaseURL**>/home/defaultsignin?whr=uri%3aPhoneAuth&referrer=basedomain.

         :::image type="content" source="../../media/image(463).png" alt-text="MCT Sign in Link":::